 Gartner duct cysts are located in the anterolateral ...

-Germ cell tumours are found widely throughout the body, and encompass a wide range of individual tumours.
+Germ cell tumors are found widely throughout the body, and encompass a wide range of individual tumors.

 This article does not deal with any specific body locations.
 For detailed discussion please refer the articles listed at the end of this page.

 A mnemonic for differential diagnosis for germ cell tumors is: